onaraighl/droplet2D/SAMPLE/README.md

 cp -r ../mesh/constant/polyMesh/ ./constant/

-(iv)	Copy over basic initial conditions into the case directory:
+(iv)	Copy over the basic conditions into the case directory:

 cp ../mesh/alpha.water.orig 0/alpha.water

 cp ../mesh/U 0/U

-(v)	Any special initial conditions in these files have to be implemented as follows:
+(v)	Implement the initial conditions by running "setFields":

 setFields

 Thus, for example, alpha.water.orig has an instruction for the initial droplet to be initialized as a cylinder where the levelset function is 1 isnide the cylinder and 0 outside.
-This instruction is written in code.  setFields replaces the code with an appropriate array of 1s and 0s.
+This instruction is written in code.
+The command "setFields" replaces the code with an appropriate array of 1s and 0s.
 The same for the file U.

 (vi)	If required, perform a domain decoposition for a parallel simulation as follows: